ansible/ansible/docsite/latest/rst/gettingstarted.rst

 Requirements for Ansible are extremely minimal.

-On the central Ansible machine, you will need Python 2.6+.
-If you are running Python 2.5 on an "Enterprise Linux" variant, we'll show you how to add
-2.6 to your distribution.
+For the central Ansible machine, you will need a Linux environment with Python 2.6 or greater installed.
+If you are running Python 2.5 on an "Enterprise Linux" variant, we'll show you how to add 2.6 to your distribution.

 You will also want the following Python modules (installed via pip or perhaps via your OS package manager via slightly different names):